Why we need a Milk Depot

 History of human milk use in Kamloops

 There is a history of Milk Banking in Royal Inland Hospital.
-The milk was processed in the lab.
-We are trying to track down the individuals who know this story. when and why it started, when and why it stopped.
+There are grandmothers who remember donating milk to Royal Inland Hospital in the 1970s.
+Firefighters picked up the milk to take to the hospital.
+The Donor milk was processed in the Diet Kitchen and tested by the Hospital Laboratory.
+We would love to talk to individuals who know this story, to find out when and why it started, when and why it stopped.

 BMIK is working towards a Milk Depot in Kamloops.
 Donors would be screened and approved by the BC Women’s Milk Bank.
 They would deliver their frozen milk to the Kamloops Milk Depot site where it would be stored frozen until enough milk is collected to ship (100- 150 ounces).
-BC Women’s Milk Bank would process the milk and then HDM would be available for infants in RIH.
+BC Women’s Milk Bank would process the milk and then HDM would be available for infants in RIH and shipped back free.

-Currently, BMIK has presented a proposal to Interior Health, spoken with the local MLA, and are currently working with BC Women's Milk Bank to be the first interior BC region to have a Human Milk Depot.
-The current road blocks are space for the freezer, clerical staff to accept and ship the milk, and shipping the milk.
+Currently, BMIK has presented a proposal to Interior Health, spoken with the local MLA, and are currently working with BC Women's Milk Bank.
+Progress has stalled and there seems to be little or no interest in moving this forward.
 There are specific requirements by the Milk Banks that must be met and these requirements are best done through the Regional Health Authority.

 What you can do